quwiier/todo_django_project/README.md

-This is a repository for a pet-project to create a ToDo-list using the Django framework.
+This is a pet-project to create a ToDo-list using the Django framework.